Robin Bhatt

 Robin Bhatt is an Indian screenwriter who works in Hindi films.
 He is the elder half-brother of Mahesh Bhatt and Mukesh Bhatt and son of Nanabhai Bhatt.
 He has written many films and was nominated thrice and won an award for Baazigar.
 He was honoured with a Lifetime Achievement Award at Jaipur International Film Festival-JIFF in 2019.
-His debut film as writer was Aashiqui, which proved to be a hit film.
+His debut film as writer was Aashiqui.
 He has written many films for Bhatt Productions.

 Besides writing, he has also worked as an actor and an assistant.
 In his 20-year-long career he has written about 66 films and acted in more than 10 Hindi Films such as Chalte Chalte, Golmaal Returns, and U Me Aur Hum.
-He has worked with some of the greatest filmmakers in his career.
-Many of his films have gone on to become high grossers at the box office, such as Aatish, Sadak, Aashiqui and many more.
 He was nominated for Omkara, Koi Mil Gaya and Krrish and won an award for Baazigar for best screenplay.

 Personal life

 Bhatt was born to film director Nanabhai Bhatt and his second wife Hemlata Bhatt.

 Among his half-siblings are producer Mukesh Bhatt and director-producer Mahesh Bhatt.
 Actresses Pooja Bhatt and Alia Bhatt are his nieces and actors Rahul Bhatt, Emraan Hashmi and Mohit Suri are his nephews.